Hashtag Web3 Logo

 }

-Practical Insight: Notice the * 997 and * 1000.
-This is a simple way to implement a 0.3% trading fee.
-This fee stays in the pool, increasing the value of the reserves and rewarding the liquidity providers.
+Practical Insight: The inclusion of * 997 and * 1000 implements a trading fee.
+This fee accumulates in the pool, enhancing the value of the reserves and rewarding liquidity providers.

-• Testing: Writing a thorough test suite for an AMM is critical.
-You need to test all functions, including edge cases like what happens when a pool is empty or when a huge swap is made.
-Use Foundry or Hardhat for this.
+• Testing: Developing a detailed test suite for an AMM is essential.
+This ensures all functions work properly under various scenarios, including edge cases like empty pools or large trades.
+Use platforms like Foundry or Hardhat for testing.

 • Deployment: